By Melissa Paloti, Cruise Critic contributor, updated by Phyllis Steinberg, Cruise Critic contributor

 Wind Star Dress Code

 The dress code is casual during the day.
-Most men wear shorts and polo shirts or T-shirts, with ladies in shorts, cropped jeans or capris with cotton tops or sundresses.
+Most men wear shorts and collared shirts or T-shirts, with ladies in shorts, cropped jeans or capris and cotton tops or sundresses.
 At night, jeans, shorts, T-shirts, tank tops and tennis shoes are "forbidden" in the main dining room.
 (But, we did see a few neat jeans slip through.)
-The written code is "casual elegance": Men generally don button-down shirts or polo shirts with pants, and women wear sundresses or capris with light sweaters or blouses.
+The written code is "casual elegance": men generally don button-down shirts or collared shirts with pants, and women wear sundresses or capris with light sweaters or blouses.
 Bottom line: Leave tuxes and evening gowns at home.
 Otherwise, pretty much anything goes.

 Wind Star Gratuity

 A $12 service charge is automatically added to passenger accounts each day.
 A gratuity of 15 percent is automatically added to beverage tabs and spa service charges (though you have the option to specify a smaller or greater amount for the latter if you'd prefer).
-Some guests choose to recognize outstanding staff members with extra tips at the end of the cruise.
+Some passengers choose to recognize outstanding staff members with extra tips at the end of the cruise.

 1 - 3 of 32 Reviews